 What Is Music Therapy?

 Music therapists may work in one-on-one settings, in group therapy, and in hospitals or clinics.
 They may have a client listen to relaxing music, play a simple beat on a drum, sing songs, or work on learning a musical instrument.
-However, it is not necessary at all for a patient to understand how to play an instrument or read music to be involved in music therapy and to benefit from a more involved approach.

 What Effects Does Music Therapy Have?

 People undergoing medical treatment in all kinds of settings can benefit from some level of music therapy.
-Studies have shown that listening to or playing music has helped alleviate problems associated with the following:
+Studies have shown that listening to or playing music has helped to alleviate problems associated with the following:

 - Chronic pain